doergestim/bnb_competitive_labs/Packet_Capture_Labs/Packet_Fragmentation/fragroute_lab.md

 5. **Offset math verification:** Last byte = (6 × 8) + 8 − 1 = **55**, covering bytes 0–55 = 56 bytes total

 6. Wireshark reassembles the fragments automatically.
-Click the *third* fragment and look at the bottom of the packet tree for **Reassembled IPv4 in frame #XX**.
-Click that reference to see the full ICMP echo with payload `FRAGMENTED ICMP DEMO PAYLOAD BYTES HERE 12345678`.
+Click the *third* fragment and look at the bottom of the packet tree for **3 IPv4 Fragments**:

+Placeholder1

 ---